Hacker News

 That's where investors and business owners come in.
 They identify an imbalance in supply and demand between the labour of employees and the needs of customers.
 Sure the employees could do that themselves, and that's fine.
 It's not as if it's illegal, good luck to them.
 Power to the people.
 But the point is somebody has to do it and it absolutely creates value.

-3 hours ago by Aunche
+4 years ago by Aunche

 The money made by holding Amazon is value created, not value extracted.
 In 2000, Bezos, early employees, and investors could have decided to cash out by issuing dividends or buying back their own shares with Amazon's profits.
 Instead, they chose to reinvest that profit into Amazon in the form of new fulfillment centers and new workers.
 This gave Bezos even more potential profit, but again he chose to reinvest it in the company.
 This compounded for two decades, so now Amazon is a trillion dollar company.
 Without someone holding the stock, Amazon would not have grown to the extent that it had.
 Even if Bezos sold his shares to someone else, that other person needs to decide to reinvest Amazon's potential profits back in the business.

-5 hours ago by makomk
+4 years ago by makomk

 Do you know how much those potatoes are worth to the farmer who starts with dirt, water, sunshine and diesel and grows them if the supply chains and infrastructure aren't there to get them to consumers?
 Zero.
 We saw this with the pandemic when the normal supply chains were disrupted and farmers literally ended up plowing their potatoes back into the fields because there was suddenly no way to sell them all.
 In fact, technically it's negative - the fuel and time to dispose of them costs something.
 (Of course, all the left-wing activists blamed some capitalist conspiracy for this, as though the potatoes would magically fly from field to plate if we did away with capitalism.)
 The core of the modern economy is specialization - instead of everyone growing their own food, a much smaller number of people grow food for everyone, freeing up a bunch of time for other things beyond just basic sustenance - and the actual multipliers involved are pretty huge.

-2 hours ago by jakubp
+4 years ago by jakubp

 You are wrong about apples and potatoes - the blog post author does mention your story just under different term: utility, which is a standard way to express the notion you touched: the total utility of an apple and a potato in the right hands is higher than utility of them in the wrong hands.
 So barter increases utility, but economy as a whole isn't any more valuable because of it (externally it'll trade the same).
 It's also echoed in OP's point about utility of money (and a question whether Amazon actually increases or decreases total utility in the economy).